Cousins, Vikings pass by Packers 24-17

 The Packers failed to move the chains on eight of 10 third downs.
 Jones was stuffed on fourth-and-inches by Harrison Smith, Danielle Hunter and Eric Kendricks midway through the third quarter, giving the Vikings the ball at the Green Bay 44.
 That set up a 37-yard field goal by Dan Bailey for Minnesota's first lead of the game.

-The Vikings outgained the Packers 280-139 in total yardage in the first half, but in yet another sign that this just might not be their year they had to settle for a tie at the break.
+The Vikings outgained the Packers 280-139 in total yardage in the first half, but they had to settle for a tie at the break.
 About to go for it on fourth-and-inches on the opening drive following a timeout to strategize, they were penalized for 12 men on the field and had to punt.

 Diggs collided with Thielen when Jaire Alexander crashed their pick play on the second possession, and after Diggs tried to circle back the other way with an ill-fated salvage attempt he lost 10 yards on that reception to lead to another punt.